 Avoid being embered

-This one should be a given, as you can’t attract any online phantoms whatsoever while unembered.
-When you consume an ember, it brings you into “Host of Embers” mode, which allows summoning and invasions.
+This one should be a given, as you can’t attract any online phantoms while unembered.
+Consuming an ember brings you into “Host of Embers” mode, which allows summoning and invasions.

 You always become embered after a boss fight, so you’ll have to die to remove that.
 Other than that, you don’t ever have to consume any.
 You will miss out on a 40% health increase and increased item drop rate, but that’s the price you’ll pay for avoiding invaders.

 Except for co-op, the only time I ever used an ember in this game was to fight the Nameless King, and even that was a bit overkill.
-Embers aren’t really a game changer by any means, so you won’t miss out on a lot by not using them.
+Embers aren’t a game changers, so you won’t miss out on a lot by not using them.

 These next two methods are frowned upon by the Dark Souls community.
 While they do work, these ways greatly annoy other players.
-In some cases, they can result in your DS3 character not being able to summon friendly phantoms.
+In some cases, they can result in your DS3 character being unable to summon friendly phantoms.

 Shut your WiFi off

-This was the first method I ever used, and gave me the most success.
-If you have a wired connection, simply pull the cord until the invader is returned home.
+This was my first method, which gave me the most success.
+If you have a wired connection, pull the cord until the invader returns home.
 A wireless user could also put his PC on airplane mode.

-The only reason did this because I didn’t understand the ember mechanic or know any better.
+I only did this because I didn’t understand the ember mechanic or know any better.
 Had I known that I would spoil the fun of others, I would have fought them and taken the beating.

-If you really hate invasions that much, just pull the plug the second you see that message.
-The invader might be one of the NPC’s I listed above, and in that case the WiFi pull will do nothing.
+If you hate invasions that much, just pull the plug the second you see that message.
+The invader might be one of the NPCs I listed above; in that case, the WiFi pull will do nothing.

-When I did this on my first playthrough, I found it to be a better solution than playing offline.
-I could still see player messages and bloodstains, and could still summon friendy phantoms if I chose.
+When I did this on my first playthrough, I found it a better solution than playing offline.
+If I chose, I could still see player messages and bloodstains and summon friendly phantoms.